Deploy Azure Resources with Terraform – Storage Account Containers

 Write: Define your infrastructure in .tf files using HCL.

-Plan: Terraform generates an execution plan, showing you the changes it will make to reach the desired state.
+Plan: Terraform generates an execution plan that shows you the changes it will make to reach the desired state.

 Apply: Terraform applies the changes, creating or modifying resources as needed.